Solder Bump Bonding, Ball Bumps and Wire Bonds

 Solder Bump Bonding

 Solder Bumps are the small spheres of solder (solder balls) that are bonded to contact areas or pads of semiconductor devices.
-Subsequently, they are use for face-down bonding.
-The length of the electical connections between the chip and substrate can be minimized by:
+Subsequently, they are used for face-down bonding.
+The length of the electrical connections between the chip and substrate can be minimized by:

 1. placing solder bumps on the die